 The pre-award RMAs can play a very important role in assuring that the proposals submitted are of high quality by addressing the evaluation criteria and complying with the admission conditions for the given call.
-Of course, that the applicant should be expert in the topic of the Call for Proposals and should contribute to the scientific/technical sections of the proposal.
-But often, proposals require much more information than just the technical and scientific aspects of the proposal.
+Of course, the applicant should be expert in the topic of the Call for Proposals and should contribute to the scientific/technical sections of the proposal.
+But often, proposals require much more information than just the technical and scientific aspects of the proposal project.
+RMAs can specialise in supporting applicants in the non-scientific parts of the proposal.
 In doing so they can provide a valuable input into the proposal, and actively contribute to the likelihood of success of the proposal!

-You can guess that a full proposal must contain a lot of information in order to be funded, as it needs to meet compliance requirements and address all evaluation criteria.
-But what does a European proposal really look like?
+A full proposal must contain a lot of information in order to be funded, as it needs to meet compliance requirements and address all evaluation criteria.
+What does a European proposal really look like?

-Most European proposals share the same structure: they are organized according to three selection criteria.
+Most Horizon 2020/ Horizon Europe proposals share the same structure: they are organized according to three selection criteria.
 Excellence, Impact and Implementation.
-These criteria are then defined to correspond to the challenge of a Call for Proposals, to allow for having criteria that are specific.
+These criteria are then defined to correspond to the challenge of a Call for Proposals, thus the evaluation criteria are specific for each call.

-A typical European proposal has two parts: Part A, containing the administrative details of the proposals and partners and Part B contains the technical description of the proposed action.
-(Annex 1 to the Grant Agreement (Description of the Action: https://ec.europa.eu/research/participants/data/ref/h2020/grants manual/gap/doa/h2020-doa-ria-ia-csa_en.pdf)
+Generally, the proposal is divided into two components: Part A, containing the administrative details of the proposals and partners and Part B contains the technical description of the proposed action.
+(Annex 1 to the Grant Agreement (Description of the Action: https://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/gap/doa/h2020-doa-ria-ia-csa_en.pdf)